Vine (service): History

 The discontinuation of Vine came as many different competing platforms began to introduce their own equivalents to Vine's short-form video approach.
 Platforms such as Instagram began to introduce their own takes on the short video angle, such as Instagram Video where users were able to upload 15-second videos to their profiles.

 Marketers leaving the platform was also a large part of the decision by Twitter to discontinue Vine.
 Many monetary sources began to move to longer short video platforms, and with them followed many popular Vine creators.
-Since the start of 2016, more than half of Vine users with more than 15,000 followers had ceased uploading or had deleted their accounts to move on to other platforms such as YouTube, Instagram and Snapchat.
+Between January and June of 2016, more than half of Vine users with more than 15,000 followers ceased uploading or deleted their accounts to move on to other platforms such as YouTube, Instagram and Snapchat.

 On December 16, 2016, it was announced that the Vine mobile app would remain operational as a standalone service, allowing users to publish their videos directly to Twitter instead of Vine; the Vine community website would shut down in January.
 On January 17, 2017, the app was renamed to "Vine Camera".
 Although the app still enabled users to record six-second videos, they could only be shared on Twitter or saved on a camera roll.
 The release of the Vine Camera was met with poor reviews on both the Android and iOS App Stores.
 On January 20, 2017, Twitter launched an Internet archive of all Vine videos, allowing people to continue watching previously filmed Vine videos however in 2019 this was also removed by Twitter.